Itz-Hyperz/coomwaymp3/README.md

 # coomwaymp3
-A node module that is designed to make your life easier when dealing with errors, logging, and more!
+An NPM module designed to return mp3 files / songs created by MasterCoomway.

 ---